archetipico/archetipico/README.md

 **About me**

-- 💼 I work as a Systems Analyst
+- 💼 I work as a Full Stack Developer
 - ❤️ I love challenges and learning new techologies
 - 🌍 Visit my [website](https://archetipico.github.io/)